GEECS-BELLA/GEECS-Plugins/ScanInfoToGsheet/README.md

 # ScanInfoToGsheetGUI
 This GUI exorts scan information and variables of all scans of a day to a google sheet.
-There is an option to autoatically update it every half minute so you can let it run during the experiment.
+There is an option to autoatically update it every minute so you can let it run during the experiment.

 ![example google sheet](example2.png)
 ## Download